Stop Paying Credit Card Debt and Stop Worrying About It

 4. What is the best way to avoid falling into credit card debt?

-The best way to avoid debt is to only spend what you can afford to repay each month.
+The best way to avoid debt is to spend only what you can afford to repay each month.
+This way, you will always be able to pay your bills.
+Additionally, will never be charged interest if you pay on time and in full.

 5. How much credit card debt is too much?